Education, and teachers, changed my life.

 Just like my former mentors, I will continue to be a professor who does her best to explore new ways of thinking with her students, creates opportunities and translates academic culture.
 I will see students as complex individuals with unique histories, appreciating what they offer and recognizing what they can become.

 For my reflections on being a First Generation university student and professor, see here

-I have taught, facilitated and been the ‘guide-on-the-side’ for interdisciplinary, environment and water-related courses from the first year through to the fourth year.
+I have taught, facilitated and been the ‘guide-on-the-side’ for interdisciplinary, environment and water-related courses from the 100- through to the 400-levels.
 These courses have ranged from large lectures courses (120+ students) to one-on-one advising of undergraduate and graduate theses/dissertations.

 I’ll be candid: when I first started teaching (2009), I was absolutely terrified.
 I was wound so tight that I don’t remember cracking a single smile the entire semester.
 But then some experienced colleagues took me aside and offered the best teaching advice I’ve ever received.

 First, just be yourself, and don’t bother trying to be the stereotypical “All Knowing Professor”.

 Second, it takes three course offerings to really get a feel for what works and what doesn’t.
 Don’t hesitate to experiment or to change things up if something doesn’t work.